 The CSS Program offers broad and innovative approaches to computer science and the design of applications software.
 Our multidisciplinary curriculum enables students to develop a wide range of competencies, making CSS students particularly valued in today's marketplace.

-The Bachelor of Science in Computer Science and Software Engineering (BSCSSE) is a computer science degree that places a greater emphasis on software engineering and relevant business and management concepts than would be found in a more traditional computer science degree.
+The Bachelor of Science in Computer Science and Software Engineering (CSSE) is a computer science degree that places a greater emphasis on software engineering and relevant business and management concepts than would be found in a more traditional computer science degree.

-The Bachelor of Arts in Applied Computing (BAAC) combines courses in computer systems applications with elective classes in a subject or field of the students choosing.
+The Bachelor of Arts in Applied Computing combines courses in computer systems applications with elective classes in a subject or field of the students choosing.
 Graduates are expected to combine detailed knowledge of their chosen application with a practical understanding of modern computing.